sn44/dotfiles/README.md

 # README

-"init.d" is emacs init file.
+"init.el" is emacs init file.
 This file set in .emacs/.